 - Emperor Nintoku Tomb (burial mound)

-Located near Myokukji-mae Station on the Hankai line, this small but excellent museum showcases the main product of Sakai city: world-class knives and other cutting tools.
+Located near Myogokujimae Station on the Hankai Line, this small but excellent museum showcases the main product of Sakai city: world-class knives and other cutting tools.
 If you’re a fan of Japanese knives and swords, don’t miss this place.

 Places to Stay in Southern Osaka